wongsingfo/comp-sys/docs/net/cert.md

 # generation
 # #   If you want a non password protected key just remove the -des3 option
 # #   -nodes: no password
-openssl genras -des3 -out server.key 2048
+openssl genrsa -des3 -out server.key 2048

 # remove passwd
 openssl rsa -in server.key -out server_no_pwd.key